Dr. Hannah Ahlheim

 At re:work, she will be working on three journal articles.
 The first article is on the shop-floor-level interactions between the new languages and idioms of social citizenship and working-class identity in Turkey in the 1940s.
 She will also be working on a journal article that will critically review the existing studies that have focused on single factories, and will define factory history as a research agenda that links labor history to fields such as business history, management studies, and urban and community histories.
 Her final article will be on the (re)construction of gender identity on the shop floor based on the representations of female factory workers in the trade union press of the early Turkish Republic.

 ‘Petitioning as Industrial Bargaining in a Turkish State Factory.
-The Changing Nature of Petitioning in an Early Republican State Factory’.
-In On the Road to Global Labour History.
-A Festschrift for Marcel van der Linden, edited by Karl Heinz Roth.
+The Changing Nature of Petitioning in Early Republican Turkey’.
+In On the Road to Global Labour History, edited by Karl Heinz Roth, 129–63.
 Leiden: Brill, 2017.

 ‘İşçi Sınıfı Tarihyazımında İşyeri ve Çalışma Deneyiminin Yeri.
-Erken Cumhuriyet Dönemi Fabrikalarının Kapısından Girmek’.
+Erken Cumhuriyet Dönemi Fabrikalarının Kapısından Girmek [= The Role of Workplace Experience in Working-Class Historiography: Entering the Factories of the Early Republican Period]’.
 In Tanzimat’tan günümüze Türkiye işçi sınıfı tarihi 1839-2014.
 Yeni yaklaşımlar yeni alanlar yeni sorunlar, edited by Y. Doğan Çetinkaya and Mehmet Ö. Alkan, 231–53. İstanbul: Tarih Vakfı Yurt Yayınları, 2015.

 with Ecehan Balta.
 ‘Kapitalizmin Krizine Toplumsal Cinsiyet Perspektifinden Bakmak.
-Analitik bir Çerçeve Önerisi’.
+Analitik bir Çerçeve Önerisi [= Looking at the Crisis of Capitalism from Gender Perspective: A Suggestion for an Analytical Framework]’.
 Hacettepe Üniversitesi Sosyolojik Araştırmalar E-Dergisi, 2015.